aaryams/aaryams/README.md

 <div align="center">

-**💼 Open for collaborations, internships, and exciting AI projects!**
+**💼 Open for collaborations, full-time opportunities, and exciting AI projects!**

 Feel free to reach out if you want to discuss AI, share ideas, or collaborate on projects.